 Required Supplementary Book: Buettner, D. (2008).
 The Blue Zones: Lessons for living longer from the people who've lived the longest.
 National Geographic: Washington, DC.

-Other Resources: Various links and other documents will be posted on Blackboard to supplement information in the textbook and supplementary.
-Please check Blackboard regularly.
+Other Resources: Various links and other documents will be posted on the course website to supplement information in the textbook and supplementary.
+Please check the course website regularly.

 Course Evaluation